shobhitka/wilp-mtech/DC/Readme.md

     enter: enter critical section
     (site:1)$
     ```
-4. **Note that Site 1 always starts with the token**
+5. **Note that Site 1 always starts with the token**
-5. We can then type "enter" command to try to enter CS at the site prompt.
+6. We can then type "enter" command to try to enter CS at the site prompt.
-6. We can type "enter" on multiple sites one after the other if needed and algorithm will take care of token management
+7. We can type "enter" on multiple sites one after the other if needed and algorithm will take care of token management
-7. When a site enters critical section, it does a random sleep between 5s to 10s and the processing is indicated by increasing number of "." on the terminal
+8. When a site enters critical section, it does a random sleep between 5s to 10s and the processing is indicated by increasing number of "." on the terminal
-8. All relevant messages and state of RN and Token [LN, Q] will be printed on the console at every state change
+9. All relevant messages and state of RN and Token [LN, Q] will be printed on the console at every state change
-9. We can exit the application by "exit" command or by using "CTRL+C"
+10. We can exit the application by "exit" command or by using "CTRL+C"
-10. “dump” command can be used anytime to dump the state of LN, RN and the Token Queue
+11. “dump” command can be used anytime to dump the state of LN, RN and the Token Queue
+12. We can continue any number of iterations with the running set of applications.
+No need to restart them.
+But in case you restart one, remember to restart all
+13. Algorithm can be tested with any order of sites trying to enter CS.
+Feel free to play with the sequence

 ## Sample video demo of the application usage